tobnag/rasa-weather-chatbot/README.md

 rasa shell
 ```

 You can now interact with the chatbot using the shell interface.
+You can ask the chatbot questions about the following details:
+- Current weather
+- Temperature
+- Cloudiness
+- Wind speed
+- Humidity
+- Rainfall
+- Snowfall
+- Forecast for the next day at noon
+- If there will be rain the next day at noon
+- If there will be snow the next day at noon

 > **Note**
 > The Natural Language Understanding (NLU) component uses a lookup table to identify city names in user messages.
 The lookup table is defined in [cities.yml](./rasa/data/cities.yml) and was created by parsing the basic database from [simplemaps.com](https://simplemaps.com/data/world-cities) [(SimpleMaps, 2023)](#sources).